Review and road test of the BMW X2

 Being based on the X1's MINI-derived 'UKL2' platform, the X2 primarily uses BMW's efficient generation of four-cylinder engines.
 The most affordable sDrive variant is front driven, while the other xDrive derivatives use the brand's intelligent all-wheel-drive system, which distributes the engine's power between the front and rear axles as the situation requires.
 There's also a wide track, short overhangs and the usual 50:50 weight distribution.
 Obviously, the X2 is not inended for off road use, but it does have an integral Hill Descent Control feature that enables you to automatically maintain a desired speed on steep descents by taking care of brake control.

-Engine-wise, the mainstream range offers one petrol option and two diesel units, all of which are 2.0-litres in size.
-The sole xDrive20i petrol variant is powered by a 192bhp four cylinder unit.
-Most X2 sales though, will be made with the diesel variants.
-There's the choice of a 190bhp 4WD xDrive20d model.
-Or, if you can't stretch to that, a 150bhp 2WD 18d diesel option with sDrive or xDrive alternatives.
-The car's driving responses can be adapted by using the Driving Experience Control switch, allowing the driver to choose between default COMFORT mode, efficiency-enhancing ECO PRO mode and a SPORT mode which gives the car even dynamic steering and powertrain responses.
+Many X2 sales though, will be made with the diesel variants.
+There's a base 150hp 18d diesel option with sDrive or xDrive alternatives.
+Or, if you can afford more, a 190hp 4WD 20d diesel model only offered in xDrive form.
+Whatever X2 variant you choose, the car's driving responses can be adapted by using the Driving Experience Control switch, allowing the driver to choose between default COMFORT mode, efficiency-enhancing ECO PRO mode and a SPORT mode which gives the car even dynamic steering and powertrain responses.
 The optional Dynamic Damper Control system works via these same settings.

 Design and Build